welbornio/hulk/README.md

 ### Using variables

-Hulk can support one variable per command, with the use of `$$` as a placeholder.
+Hulk can support variables in commands, with the use of `$$` as a placeholder.

 ```YML
 build: